Sport in Germany: Motorsport

 In 2010, Vettel became the youngest driver ever to win the world championship, he also successfully defended the title in 2011, 2012 and 2013.
 Before winning his first F1 drivers' championship, Vettel had already been the youngest ever to drive at a Grand Prix meeting, earn F1 world championship points, start from pole position in an F1 race, and finish as runner-up for the drivers' championship.

 In 2016, Nico Rosberg became the third German driver to win the Formula One World Championship.

+Mercedes-Benz has had brief but long-remembered successful period in Formula One in 1954 and 1955 and a successful sports car program from 1952 to 1955 when they stepped away from factory racing following the 1955 Le Mans disaster involving their cars, which also lead to the ban of racing in Switzerland, except for hillclimbs which are held against time instead of another competitor on track, and very few small capacity engines which basically outlaws anything larger than karts.
+Mercedes-Benz also supplied IndyCar in the 1990s under the CART sanctioned series and took the win in the 1994 Indianapolis 500 as the strongest engine to date in American Open Wheel Racing Series history.
+Their involvement in Champ Cars lasted from the end of the World Sports Car Championship in 1993 to 1998 when they focused on supplying McLaren-Mercedes in Formula 1 only, with subsequent World Driver Championship titles for Mika Häkkinen in 1998 and 1999 and the World Constructor Championship in 1998.

-The DTM (Deutsche Tourenwagen Masters) is the national touring car series.
-It is considered one of the best touring car series in the world.
-Many Formula 1 drivers have made the switch to the series, including, Mika Häkkinen, Jean Alesi and others.
-From 1995, only German marques of cars are allowed to compete in the series.
-Currently only Audi, BMW and Mercedes-Benz compete, but Opel and Alfa Romeo have a history in the sport.
-The races are held mainly in Germany, but some races occur elsewhere in Europe.
+The DTM (Deutsche Tourenwagen Masters) has been the national touring car series.
+It was considered one of the best touring car series in the world.
+The Series has transioned from touring cars to grand touring sports cars since 2020.
+Many Formula 1 drivers have made the switch to the touring car series, including, Mika Häkkinen, Jean Alesi and others.
+From 1995, only German marques of cars were allowed to compete in the series until 2019 when Aston Martin participated for one season when Mercedes and the Affalterbach HWA Team left the touring cars series.
+Only Audi, BMW and Mercedes-Benz competeted for the most of the 2010s, but Opel and Alfa Romeo have a history in the sport.
+The races are held mainly in Germany, but some races occur elsewhere in Europe with some expansion attempts into China and Japan.
 The races draw monster crowds and television ratings and many celebrities have attended race days.